Santander Outbound SWIFT & Wire Status Guide

 Yes.
 The service is designed for read-only lookups.
 We never request passwords, tokens, or personal bank login info.
 We use the payment reference, amount, currency, and date to query bank trackers and operate the monitoring service.

 uetr.ai is an independent information service.
-We are strictly a read-only payment monitoring dashboard.
-We never hold, move, custody, send, or process money.
-We are not a money transmitter or payment processor.
-Always consult Santander directly for official disputes or payment issues.
+We read payment status and nothing else: we never hold, move, send, or process money, and we are not a money transmitter or payment processor.
+For an official dispute, go to Santander.